MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 This configuration uses an [advanced client setting](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal.

-When you configure this setting, you can automatically classify (and optionally, protect) a document, based on existing properties in the document's metadata.
+When you configure this setting, you can automatically classify (and optionally, protect) a document, using existing properties in the document's metadata.
 For example, a custom property that has been set from another classification solution, or a property that is used by SharePoint Online.

 As a result of this configuration, when a document without an Azure Information Protection label is opened by a user in an Office app, the document is automatically labeled to match the corresponding property value.